JaumeMLl/MTP/README.md

 ## Library imports

-`pip install board` - library needen for CircuitPython_nRF24L01

-`pip install Adafruit-Blinka` - library needed for CircuitPython_nRF24L01.
+`pip install board` - library needen for CircuitPython_nRF24L01 `pip install Adafruit-Blinka` - library needed for CircuitPython_nRF24L01.
 Resolves No module named 'digitalio'

+If any of the imports is not borking try with sudo
+If still not working use --break-system-packages at the end of pip.
+This will install packages in your local user directory, ~/.local/lib/python3.11.
+'pip install xyz --break-system-packages'

 ## USB
 ### Configure USB